Saturday, September 17, 2011

 1955: "Maybellene" by Chuck Berry logged week #7 at the top of the R&B chart.

-1966: Wilson Pickett boogied up to #1 with "Land of 1000 Dances".
+1966: Wilson Pickett boogied up to #1 with "Land Of 1000 Dances".

 1966: "Born Free" by Roger Williams was #1 on the Easy Listening chart.

 1966: The Supremes spent a second week at #1 with the original version of "You Can't Hurry Love".
 The Beatles moved up to challenge with "Yellow Submarine", swapping places with "Sunshine Superman" by Donovan.
 The Association were on the move (14-4) with "Cherish" while the Hollies' big hit "Bus Stop" stopped off at #5.
-The rest of the Top 10: "See You in September" from the Happenings, Wilson Pickett was at position #7 with "Land of 1000 Dances", the Beach Boys entered the list with "Wouldn't It Be Nice", the Sandpipers were up to 9 with "Guantanamera" and Bobby Hebb had "Sunny".
+The rest of the Top 10: "See You In September" from the Happenings, Wilson Pickett was at position #7 with "Land Of 1000 Dances", the Beach Boys entered the list with "Wouldn't It Be Nice", the Sandpipers were up to 9 with "Guantanamera" and Bobby Hebb had "Sunny".

 1967: The Doors performed "Light My Fire" and "People are Strange" on The Ed Sullivan Show.